-3 hours First of a two-course HBSE sequence is a study on the reciprocal relationships between human behavior and the social environment from birth through young adulthood.
+The first of a two-course HBSE sequence, this course focuses on the reciprocal relationships between human behavior and the social environment from birth through young adulthood.
 Content will include empirically-based theories and knowledge that focus on the biological, sociological, cultural, psychological, and spiritual development of infants, children, adolescents, and young adults.
 The course will follow a life cycle model from a systems perspective.
 (Fall)